jhradilek/irssi-notifications/README.markdown

-# Irssi Scripts
+# irssi-notifications

 ## Description

-The **irssi-scripts** repository provides a collection of scripts for **Irssi**, an IRC client for the command line.
-In particular, it provides the following scripts:

-* **notifications.pl** — A script to notify the user about incoming messages by using desktop notifications.
-Note that the **Gtk2::Notify** module must be installed in order to use this script.
+The **notifications** script for Irssi uses desktop notifications to inform the user about incoming messages.

+## Installation

+**IMPORTANT:** A working installation of the **Gtk2::Notify** module for Perl is required for this script to function.
 In Fedora, this module is provided by the *perl-Gtk2-Notify* package; in Debian and Ubuntu, the package is named *libgtk2-notify-perl*.

-## Installation

-### Installing an Irssi Script
+Irssi looks for additional scrips in the in the **~/.irssi/scripts/** directory.
+To make sure that this directory exists, type the following at a shell prompt:

+    install -d ~/.irssi/scripts/autorun/

-To install any of the scripts that are available in this repository, change into the directory with your local copy of the repository and type the following at a shell prompt:
+To install the **notifications** script, change to the directory with your local copy of the repository and type:

-    cp <script>.pl ~/.irssi/scripts/

-For example, to install **notifications.pl**, type:

     cp notifications.pl ~/.irssi/scripts/

-This copies the selected file to the **~/.irssi/scripts/** directory, in which all Irssi scripts are placed.
-In addition, you can configure Irssi to automatically load the script at startup.
-To do so, change into the **~/.irssi/scripts/autorun/** directory and create a symbolic link to the script by typing the following at a shell prompt:
+This copies the **notifications.pl** file to the **~/.irssi/scripts/** directory.
+You can also configure Irssi to load the script automatically at startup.
+To do so, change to the **~/.irssi/scripts/autorun/** directory and create a symbolic link to the script by running the following command:

-    ln -s ../<script>.pl

-For instance, to tell Irssi to automatically load **notifications.pl**, type:

     ln -s ../notifications.pl

 The script is loaded the next time you start the client.

-### Uninstalling an Irssi Script

-To uninstall an Irssi script, run the following command to remove it from the **~/.irssi/scripts/** directory:

-    rm ~/.irssi/scripts/<script>.pl

-For example, to uninstall **notifications.pl**, type:

-    rm ~/.irssi/scripts/notifications.pl

-In addition, if you previously configured Irssi to load the script automatically at startup, remove the respective symbolic link from the **~/.irssi/scripts/autorun/** directory by typing the following at a shell prompt:

-    rm ~/.irssi/scripts/autorun/<script>.pl

-For instance, to remove a symbolic link to the **notifications.pl** script, type:

-    rm ~/.irssi/scripts/autorun/notifications.pl

 ## Usage

-### Loading a Script in Irssi
+### Loading the Script

-To load a script in Irssi, use the following command:
+To load the **notifications** in Irssi, run the following Irssi command:

-    /script load <script>

-For example, to load the **notifications.pl** script, type:

     /script load notifications

-### Unloading a Script from Irssi
+### Unloading the Script

-To unload a script from Irssi, use the following command:
+To unload the **notifications** script from Irssi, run the following Irssi command:

-    /script unload <script>

-For example, to unload the **notifications.pl** script, type:

     /script unload notifications

 ## Copyright

-Copyright © 2012 Jaromir Hradilek
+Copyright © 2012, 2014 Jaromir Hradilek

 This program is free software; see the source for copying conditions.
 It is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.